schmidtde-stout/advisor-api/docs/developer.md

 - Clone this repository
 - Open the cloned folder in Visual Studio Code (vscode): File > Open Folder the cloned folder
 - Use `npm` to install all dependent Node.js modules:
-  - Open a Termainal: Terminal > New Terminal
+  - Open a Terminal: Terminal > New Terminal
   - Type `npm install`
 - Install the following vscode extensions: eslint, prettier, prettier eslint, markdown all in one